 If you are considering using cannabis, here are some tips that you can use to reduce your risk of harm and bad experiences:

-• Avoid cannabis smoke if possible.
+- Avoid cannabis smoke if possible.
 Cannabis smoke contains tar and toxins.
-The safest choice is to use a vaporizer.

-• Water bongs are not as safe as joints.
+- Water bongs are not as safe as joints.
 Bongs filter out more THC than tars since water tends to absorb THC.
-This requires you to puff harder, increasing the amount of tar that is inhaled.
-Plus, pipes and bongs with plastic/rubber give off toxic fumes.
+This requires you to puff harder, increasing the amount of tar you inhale.
+Plus, pipes and bongs made of plastic/rubber emit toxic fumes.

 Health Information